Ahsome/NIMA-Notes/Med Notes/Diseases/Gastrointestinal/Diarrhea.md

 # Management
 ## Overall management
 Management depends on whether the diarrhea is **acute, persistent or chronic**
+1. Acute: Normally

 **Acute diarrhea:**
-Given most cases are viral infections and self limited (See [[#Acute Diarrhea:]]), treatment is usually supportive No stool testing for pathogens, unless:
+Given most cases are viral infections and self limited (See [[#Acute Diarrhea:]]), treatment is usually supportive No stool testing or antibiotics, unless:
-1. Severe illness (hypovolemia, severe abdominal pain)
+1. Severe illness (hypovolemia, severe abdominal pain) ^d19a71
 2. Blood or mucous in stool
 3. Fever over 38 degrees
 4. High-risk patient (immunocompromised)

+Acute antibiotics *can* be given in severe disease (See [[#^d19a71|Severe acute diarrhea]]):
+1. Azithromycin
+2. CIprofloxacin
+3. Levofloxacin

 Supportive treatent includes:
 1. Provide fluid
 2. Anti-diarrheal agents, such as [[Lopiramide]]

 ## Drug overview